kiasar/Dictionary_crawler/README.md

 and the data will be stored in oxford.jl at *dictionary_crawler/dictionary_crawler/dictionary_crawler/spiders*

 ## How is the output?
-The output is a JSON Lines file format that each line of it is a python dict with a word and definitions of it. for example the word **hope** in the Websted dictinary is like this:
+The output is a JSON Lines file format that each line of it is a python dictionary with a word and definitions of it. for example, the word **hope** in the Websted dictionary is like this:
 ```json
 {"hope":
     {